-The Laura Allard Future Vision Scholarship honors TAGT’s first Executive Director, who was instrumental in helping create the legislation that established laws that support gifted education.
+The Laura Allard Future Vision Scholarship honors the first Executive Director of TAGT, who was instrumental in helping create the legislation that established laws that support gifted education.
 She was a teacher and principal in Corpus Christi ISD, serving as principal of Windsor Park Elementary School, one of the first magnet schools for gifted students in the state.
 This $2,500 scholarship is awarded to a graduating G/T high school senior who has demonstrated outstanding academic achievement, possesses a strong sense of purpose and clearly defined goals, and has a long-term plan for achieving these goals.

 Laura Allard Future Vision Scholars

-The 2013 Laura Adllard Future Vision Scholar is Carolyn Ramirez, graduating from Stephen F. Austin High School in Fort Bend ISD, who will be attending University of Texas at Austin.
+- 2013: Carolyn Ramirez, graduate of Stephen F. Austin High School in Fort Bend ISD, attended the University of Texas at Austin

 - 2012: Amanda Quay, graduate of the Texas Academy of Mathematics and Science at the University of North Texas, attended Columbia University